ajakaja/ajakaja.github.io/about.md

 ### about me:

 Hi, I'm Alex.
 I used to live in Seattle and worked as a software engineer at Amazon and Dropbox.
-I wasn't especially happy to work at either but there were good parts too.
-Instead of buying a big million dollar Seattle house like you're supposed to I quit and did a lot of road trips instead.
+I wasn't especially happy at either but there were good parts too.
+Instead of saving up for a million dollar Seattle house like you're supposed to, I quit and went on a lot of road trips instead.
 At the moment I'm living in Durham, North Carolina, which is where I went to college a decade ago, because I got too depressed during Covid to stay in Seattle.
 For the time being I guess my hobby is writing essays about math.

 I am not a mathematician or physicist and am definitely not credible at all, please don't look at me like that.
 I try to stick with "explaining things better than Wikipedia does" because it's harder to be embarrasingly wrong that way, but I've also got opinions and I guess that's what blogs are for.
-In the long term I'd like to go graduate school and study mathematical physics but it's not clear how I would do that and be able to work on what I want to work on, so I'm just doing this for now.
+In the long term I probably belong in graduate school studying mathematical physics, but it's not clear how I would do that and be able to work on what I want to work on, so I'm just doing this for now.

 ### about this: